vedph/cadmus_web/doc/editor-components.md

 # Editor Components

+In general, each model editor is structured into 3 components, 1 of them being optional:

+- a *dumb UI component* which is the editor proper.
+This deals with raw JSON code both at its input and output, whatever its model.
+- a *feature UI component* which wraps the dumb editor, using it in the context of its route and edit state.
+- an optional *demo dumb component*, which wraps the dumb editor coupled with a JSON editor, mainly used for demonstrative or diagnostic purposes.

+The dumb components on one side, and the feature components on the other side, are located in two different libraries (feature components have routing and depend on states and services, whereas dumb components have much simpler dependencies).

-The general architecture of part/fragments editing, from bottom to top, is as follows:
+Thus, the architecture of part/fragments editing, from bottom to top, is as follows:

 1. `<X>PartComponent` or `<X>FragmentComponent` (in a `<partgroup>-ui` module): at the bottom level, we have a dumb UI component for part/fragment X, extending `ModelEditorComponentBase<T>`.
 Each dumb editor just ingests JSON documents representing the model and eventually its thesauri, and spits out JSON code representing the edited model.
 Usually, you derive your editors from base classes, which provide basic functionality and a useful template to start from.